-Our paper bridges the literature on lying behavior with a broader set of studies that involve vague communication.
-Existing literature on vague communication focuses on the strategic use of vague messages without considering the behavioral aspect of lying aversion.
+Our paper serves as a bridge between the literature on lying behavior and a broader array of studies that delve into vague communication.
+Existing literature on vague communication focuses on the strategic use of vague messages without considering the behavioral aspect of lying aversion or explicitly studying its nature.
 For instance, \textcite{Serra-Garcia2011}, analyzing a public-goods provision game between two agents with information asymmetry, assume that a set-valued vague message would incur a much lower lying cost than a precise, single-valued outright lie.
 Our experiment tests this assumption and provides further insight into the cost of lying with respect to the social identity concern as well. \textcite{agranov2012ignorance} show that, in coordination games with multiple equilibria, it might be beneficial for a benevolent sender to use vague communication. \textcite{zhang2022delegation} show that, in a delegation game, social welfare is higher when messages are intervals. \textcite{wood2022communication} concludes that transmitted information is more accurate when senders have the option to send either precise or vague messages. \textcite{Deversi2021} study the strategic use of vagueness in a voluntary disclosure game.
 They allow subjects to send an interval that contains their type, and this formal message structure is similar to that in our design.
-Yet, there are two distinctive features that separate our design from theirs.
-First, we provide subjects with greater flexibility in choosing messages by allowing them to choose any subset of the state space.
-We also add a between-subject variation on anonymity.
-This flexibility and the variation of anonymity allow us to explore the extent to which attitudes toward lying and misleading behavior affect the use of vague messages in conjunction with strategic motives.
+However, our design differs from theirs in two crucial ways.
+Firstly, our design offers subjects increased message choice flexibility, enabling them to select any subset of the state space.
+Additionally, we introduce a between-subject variation on anonymity.
+The integration of message choice flexibility and anonymity variation offers us the opportunity to investigate how attitudes towards lying and misleading behavior influence the use of vague messages in conjunction with strategic motives.